 What Causes Nails to Feel Sore After Getting Acrylics?

-After getting acrylics, Edwards says some people may experience a tightening sensation due to the acrylic forming a firm seal over your nails.
-This new and sudden tightening feeling may cause your nails to feel sore and sensitive immediately after application.
+After getting acrylics, Edwards says that some people may experience a tightening sensation due to the acrylic forming a firm seal over their nails.
+This sensation may cause your nails to feel sore and sensitive immediately after application.
 “This is something your nails may not be used to at first, but the feeling usually goes away within the first 24 hours,” she says.

 Another, more serious cause of soreness, however, can be from filing your nails down to short.
 This is why you always want to make sure you do your research and go to a nail salon with skilled and professional technicians.
 Edwards says that if your fake nails still hurt after 24 hours, you should have them removed.

 How to Prevent Nail Soreness